criteo-research/counterfactual_evaluation_and_recommendation/_counterfactual/2-importance-weighting-estimator.md

 What we would like to prove now is that $IPS$ is an unbiased estimator of <script type="math/tex"> \mathbb{E}_{\pi_{test}}(R) </script>, in other words that <script type="math/tex; mode=display"> \mathbb{E}(IPS) = \mathbb{E}_{\pi_{test}}(R) </script>

-So let's write its expectation:
+So let us write its expectation:

 <script type="math/tex; mode=display"> \mathbb{E}(IPS) = \frac{1}{n} \times \sum_\limits{ i \in {1...n} } \mathbb{E} (  w(A_i,X_i) \times R_i )  </script>